Luzkan/smells/content/smells/type-embedded-in-name.md

 ---
-slug: "type-embedded-in-name"
+slug: 'type-embedded-in-name'
 meta:
   last_update_date: 2022-04-19
-  title: "Type Embedded in Name"
+  title: 'Type Embedded in Name'
-  cover: "/logos/logo-text-2560x1280.png"
+  description: "playerName, dateString, userList: the type is already in the annotation, and now it's in the name too.
+Redundant today, misleading tomorrow when the type changes but the name doesn't."
   known_as:
     - Attribute Name and Attributes Type are Opposite
 categories:
-  expanse: "Within"
+  expanse: 'Within'
   obstruction:
     - Couplers
   occurrence: